-- The Childbirth and Pelvic Symptoms (CAPS) study, a prospective cohort study, found that women with clinically recognized anal sphincter tears are more than twice as likely to report postpartum fecal incontinence as are women without these sphincter tears.
+- The Childbirth and Pelvic Symptoms (CAPS) study, a prospective cohort study, found that women with clinically recognized anal sphincter tears were more than twice as likely to report postpartum fecal incontinence as were women without these sphincter tears.
 It also found that cesarean delivery before labor is not entirely protective against PFDs.

-- The Ambulatory Treatments for Leakage Associated with Stress (ATLAS) study, a randomized controlled trial of nonsurgical treatment for stress urinary incontinence, provided information on the relative efficacy of (and satisfaction with) pessaries, training and exercise of the pelvic floor muscles, and the two treatments combined.
+- The Ambulatory Treatments for Leakage Associated with Stress (ATLAS) study, a randomized controlled trial of nonsurgical treatment for stress urinary incontinence, provided information on the relative efficacy of (and satisfaction with) 1) pessaries, or 2) training and exercise of the pelvic floor muscles, or 3) the two treatments combined.